unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 ![](./image/unified-overview.png)

-**unified is a friendly interface backed by an ecosystem of plugins built for creating and manipulating content**.  unified does this by taking markdown, HTML, or plain text prose, turning it into structured data, and making it available to over 100 plugins.
+**unified is a friendly interface backed by an ecosystem of plugins built for creating and manipulating content**.  unified does this by taking Markdown, HTML, or plain text prose, turning it into structured data, and making it available to over 100 plugins.
 Tasks like text analysis, preprocessing, spellchecking, linting, and more can all be done through compatible plugins,